-Increased knowledge, practice and application of the learning strategies presented in this course will assist you in developing personal skills for approaching learning with greater self-confidence and efficiency.
-Participation in this course will help you become lifelong learners who are able to transfer these acquired skills, strategies, and attitudes to any learning situation in school, in your personal lives, and ultimately your roles within a democratic society.
+Increased knowledge, practice and application of the learning strategies presented in this course will assist students in developing personal skills for approaching learning with greater self-confidence and efficiency.
+Participation in this course will help students become lifelong learners who are able to transfer these acquired skills, strategies, and attitudes to any learning situation in school, in their personal lives, and ultimately their roles within a democratic society.